 Here’s a quick tutorial for installing an air switch garbage disposal button.
 This may change depending on what kind of switch you get, so always follow the manufacturer’s instructions.

-- If you need to, drill a hole through your countertop if you don’t already have one.
+- Drill: If you need to, drill a hole through your countertop.

-- Put the rubber ring onto the switch.
+- Add ring: Put the rubber ring onto the switch.

-- Connect the hose and feed it through the hole in your countertop.
+- Add hose: Connect the hose and feed it through the hole in your countertop.

-- Turn on your garbage disposal and it should be working.
+- Switch it on: Turn on your garbage disposal, and it should be working.

 Switch It Up

-Whether you’re getting a replacement garbage disposal switch, or in the market for a new one, our top recommendations have got your back.
+Whether you’re getting a replacement garbage disposal switch or in the market for a new one, our top recommendations have your back.
 They’re all exceptional quality.

 Plus, there are so many different design options!
-So whether you want something silver, black or champagne bronze, you’ll find your perfect match here.
+So whether you want something silver, black, or champagne bronze, you’ll find your match here.